EXPedro/EXPedro/README.md

 My name is Elisio Xavier Pedro.

-- :computer: I'm studying to become a fullstack developer 🧑‍🎤
+- :computer: I'm a fullstack developer 🧑‍🎤

 - :house_with_garden: I’m from Curitiba-PR/Brazil